over-taylor-turf/fake-drug-names/README.md

 - [Wireframe, Disclaimer / Footer](https://res.cloudinary.com/overturf/image/upload/v1635527241/IMG_5032_io5ptz.heic)

 #### MVP Items
-- Find external API, make API call to collect desired data. ✅
+- Find external API's, make API call to collect desired data. ✅
 - Randomly generate specific data from DailyMed API. ✅
+- Randomly generate specific data from RxNav API. ✅
 - Create internal data set for name generator. ✅
+- Create internal data set for side effects. ✅
 - Create random logic for creating full drug names. ✅
 - Display Name and Drug Facts with button functionality. ✅
+- Comparison Name Game with a real drug name and a randomly-generated name. ✅
 - Make routes between Homepage, Main Page and Disclaimer Page. ✅
 - Insert external links. ✅
 - CSS Mobile-First Basic Styling. ✅

 #### PostMVP Items

-- CSS Styling to mimic a cheesy prescription drug brand. ❌
-    Note: I just can't do cheesy. it's against my soul.
+- CSS Styling to mimic a cheesy prescription drug brand. ❌ *Update: I just can't do cheesy. it's against my soul.*
-- Generate an interactive pill bottle image for the Main page. ❌
+- Generate an interactive pill bottle image for the Main page. ❌ *Update: seems unimportant now.*
-    Note: seems unimportant now.
-- Create content for About and Disclaimer components other than lorem ipsum. ✅
-    Note: content was important to provide context to site idea, it's done but could be clearer.
+- Create content for About and Disclaimer components other than lorem ipsum. ✅ *Note: content was important to provide context to site idea, it's done but could be clearer, will continue to refine, especially the directions on the Comparison Game page.*
-- Use Unsplash for medical stock photos of pills, doctors, etc. ✅
-    Note: used Unsplash images for all background images.
+- Use Unsplash for medical stock photos of pills, doctors, etc. ✅ *Note: used Unsplash images for all background images.*

 ## Components